dupluxy/dupluxy/README.md

-# DuplicacyIX Edition
+# Dupluxe

 A Duplicacy derivative with improved support for preserving state on UNIX like systems.
 Produces snapshots compatible with Duplicacy.

 NOTE: This project/repository is not affiliated with nor endorsed by Duplicacy, Acrosync or their associated rights holders.
 It is developed and distributed in accordance with the associated LICENSE.
-Commercial use may require purchase of a license.
+Commercial use may require purchase of a license from Acrosync.

 ## Added Features
 * Support for hard links.
 Hard links are tracked during local file listing.
 All linked entries will reuse the same chunk data, so this can give a time and space saving benefit as hard-linked files only need to be packed once.
 Hard links are supported to everything (regular files, symlinks, special files) except directories.